 That seems like a special case.
 All Thai teachers (new and seasoned) pass students in government and public schools even if the students don’t complain about their grade or don’t do their work at all.

-I like your article, and agree with all but one thing you mentioned, passing everyone.
 I worked for three years at a Catholic primary school in NE Thailand.
 I was lucky enough to teach mostly English Programme Students, but we still had a few kids that couldn’t get 60%.
 I was urged to pass them by the head of the English Department, but I simply refused to do so.
-I posted my results and told the head of English to change them herself if she wanted to cheat her students to save face, and that I would deal with parents… Read more »
+I posted my results and told the head of English to change them herself if she wanted to cheat her students to save face, and that I would deal with parents if required.

 Thanks for sharing this, Marek.
 Sounds like you’re good-hearted by nature and really put in the extra effort to help students pass.
 I agree about avoiding the Thai written transliterations because it encourages Tinglish pronunciations.
 That’s the worst!